Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 It's quite likely that a small business or corporate client who has benefited from working with you as in individual will ask you to help make his staff into a more cohesive team.

 Or a family member you have been helping with life coaching issues may decide that they would like you to work with the rest of the family as a team.
 The desired outcome here may be to have better relationships and communication.

-It can can be challenging for both the team building coach and the members of the team to go through the process of transforming a group of maybe disconnected and competitive individuals finding it hard to relate and work together, into a harmonious efficient and productive unit.
+It can sometimes be challenging for both the team building coach and the members of the team to go through the process of transforming from a group of maybe disconnected and competitive individuals finding it hard to relate and work together, into a harmonious efficient and productive unit.

 I love Dr Bruce Tuckman’s 1965 model of the progression of building an effective team – Forming, Storming, Norming and Performing.
 You can read in detail how this model works on Wikipedia.

 Coaching teams can also be very active and involve fun team building games and exercises.
 How people play games is often a reflection of how they will operate within a team and there is a lot to be learned from this.

 It can alert individuals and the coach to behaviours in stress situations and can also reveal valuable problem solving strategies.